Casino gets ripped off $17,000 in chips, police say man used his players card

 He’s now facing a Class-c felony for theft.

-We’re also told by a casino employee, the Oaklawn is doing away with their purple chips, in order to keep the $17,000 from being cashed.
+We’re also told by a casino employee, that Oaklawn is doing away with their purple chips, in order to keep the $17,000 from being cashed.